 If we are just meeting, you probably wonder what Bug Crawl is.
 Say no more; we’ll break it down for you.
 Back in 2016, while polishing our mission and vision, a brilliant idea struck our mind: we wanted to make the world a better place by reducing the number of bugs in software.

-Apart from helping startups and well-established tech companies eliminate bugs before they get noticed by a broader audience of consumers, Bug Crawl allows us to keep our fingers on the pulse of the latest development trends.
+Apart from helping startups and well-established tech companies eliminate bugs in application before they get noticed by a broader audience of consumers, Bug Crawl allows us to keep our fingers on the pulse of the latest development trends.
 Moreover, we continually grow our expertise in manual testing, which we then happily apply to commercial projects.

 Needless to say, Bug Crawl is a great way to forge partnerships – this is exactly how we met one of our most successful clients – Unfold, supporting them all the way from a crashy story-maker to a billion-user platform, drawing the attention of big names like Google, Apple, and Squarespace.